techiediaries/techiediaries/_posts/2020/ionic/2019-06-22-ionic-modals-sqlite-tutorial.md

 We are also going to see basic Ionic 5/Angular concepts such as components, providers, pages and modals.

+You can also read how to use [Ionic 5 with a SQLite database in the server](https://www.techiediaries.com/angular/jwt-rest-api-auth-node-typescript-typeorm-database/)

 ## Starting a New Ionic 5/Angular Project